UMI ADMISSIONS

 STUDENT’S RIGHT TO PRIVACY

-UMI complies with The Family Educational Rights and Privacy Act of 1974 (FERPA).
-This act provides UMI students with certain rights involving access and release of records that are deemed personally identifiable.
+UMI complies with the Family Educational Rights and Privacy Act of 1974 (FERPA), which grants students specific rights regarding the access and release of personally identifiable educational records.

-Under FERPA regulations, it is presumed that the parents of a student under the age of eighteen have FERPA rights of access.
-An exception exists if legal documentation is furnished to UMI indicating that a parent no longer has the right to see records or the rights of a parent have been terminated.
-FERPA permits students to question the accuracy of their educational records.
+Under FERPA, it is presumed that the parents of a student under the age of eighteen have rights of access to that student’s records, unless legal documentation is provided to UMI indicating otherwise.
+FERPA also allows students to challenge the accuracy of their educational records through formal procedures.

-Any student or UMI faculty or staff member who engages in conduct which directly or indirectly violates or infringes upon the privacy rights of a staff or faculty member or a student will be subject to disciplinary action up to and including dismissal from UMI.
+Any student, faculty, or staff member who directly or indirectly violates the privacy rights of another individual—whether student, faculty, or staff—may be subject to disciplinary action, up to and including dismissal from UMI.

 STATEMENT OF NON-DISCRIMINATION